internetarchive/brozzler/README.md

 ========
 "browser" | "crawler" = "brozzler"

-Brozzler is a distributed web crawler that uses a real browser (chrome or chromium) to fetch pages and embedded urls and to extract links.
+Brozzler is a distributed web crawler (爬虫) that uses a real browser (chrome or chromium) to fetch pages and embedded urls and to extract links.
 It also uses [youtube-dl](https://github.com/rg3/youtube-dl) to enhance media capture capabilities.